 Always label your containers.
 Add a label with the food inside and the date that it was frozen.
 You can also put a “eat by” date on it as well.
 There are many ways you can label, and it will vary based on the type of containers you have.
 Since I use glass dishes, I write on it with a dry-erase marker since that will wash off when I am done.
 Sometimes it rubs off a bit, but I can usually tell what it is.

-Another option is to get numbers put permanently on your containers, then keep a master list on the outside of the freezer.
+Another option is to get numbers to put permanently on your containers, then keep a master list on the outside of the freezer.
 Either get vinyl numbers or use a permanent marker to mark the outside of the dish.
 I suggest marking the container itself, not the lid, to make sure they don’t get switched on accident.

-Know How Long to Freeze
+Know How Long Your Batch-Cooked Foods Last

 Some foods will stay good in the freezer much longer than others.
 Freezing stops bacterial growth, so in theory, it could be frozen indefinitely, but most foods will start to lose flavor and texture after being frozen for too long.
 Make sure to rotate the foods in your freezer, so the oldest ones are brought to the front to make sure they are used first.
 Here’s a handy chart I found on the suggested time for freezing various foods: